Diocese of Providence: 1990 to present

-Pope John Paul II appointed Bishop Robert Mulvee from the Diocese of Wilmington as coadjutor bishop of Providence in 1995.
-After Gélineau retired in 1997, Mulvee succeeded him.
-Mulvee retired in 2005.
+Pope John Paul II appointed Bishop Robert Mulvee from the Diocese of Wilmington as coadjutor bishop of Providence in 1995 to assist Gélineau.
+After Gélineau retired as bishop of Providence in 1997, Mulvee automatically succeeded him.
+Mulvee retired as bishop of Providence in 2005.

-The next bishop of Providence was Bishop Thomas Tobin from the Diocese of Youngstown, named by Pope Benedict XVI in 2005.
+The next bishop of Providence was Bishop Thomas Tobin from the Diocese of Youngstown, named by John Paul II in 2005.
 In 2022, Pope Francis appointed Bishop Richard Henning from the Diocese of Rockville Centre as coadjutor bishop of Providence.
-When Tobin retired in 2023, Henning automatically succeeded him.
-On August 5, 2024, Francis appointed Henning as the next archbishop of Boston.
-On April 8, 2025, Auxiliary Bishop Bruce Lewandowski from Baltimore was installed as bishop of Providence on May 20, 2025.
+When Tobin retired as bishop of Providence in 2023, Henning automatically succeeded him.
+On August 5, 2024, Henning was appointed the next archbishop of Boston.
+On April 8, 2025, Auxiliary Bishop Bruce Lewandowski from Baltimore was appointed bishop of Providence by Francis.
+Lewandowski installed on May 20, 2025.

+In May 2026, the diocese announced the mergers and closures of several parishes due to the shortage of priests, declining memberships in the parishes and the deterioration of older churches.